AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 I don't buy the argument given in the paper, though, which just seems to argue that optimal compression should be possible in theory; it doesn't even mention the specifics of the algorithm they present.
 None the less, I want to include this here since it makes a specific and relevant claim.
 Some followup work seems to be doing something more computationally interesting, such as [Compaction of Church Numerals for Higher-Order Compression](https://arxiv.org/abs/1706.10061), so a future version of this might be better suited for the task at hand.

 Similar grammar-based methods should work for other structured models of computation.
-For example, using re-pair for graphs, as presented in [Grammar-Based Graph Compression](https://arxiv.org/abs/1704.05254).
-Using this, a version should be possible for interaction nets.
+For example, using re-pair for graphs as presented in [Grammar-Based Graph Compression](https://arxiv.org/abs/1704.05254), a version should be possible for interaction nets.

 <a name="heading2p5"></a>
 ## Approximating Conditional Kolmogorov Complexity using CTM